Vignette (road tax): Montenegro

 Ecological-tax vignettes were abolished on 31 December 2011.
 Driving on public roads is generally toll-free, with the exception of passing through certain tunnels and bridges.

 Romania

 With the exception of motorcycles, vignettes are required for all vehicles driving on all national roads and motorways.
 Physical vignettes have been replaced with electronic ones since 1 October 2010.
 They can be obtained at most gas stations, border crossings, or online using a credit card.
 Drivers without a valid vignette are fined with €100 or more.
 The fines are dispensed by automatic systems that scan the numberplate of the car when it exits a city.

+The official website for buying Romanian vignettes is roviniete.ro.

 Slovakia

 Vignettes are obligatory for all vehicles of up to 3.5 tonnes, driving on Slovak motorways.
 Drivers without a valid vignette are charged with cash fines between €100 and €500.
 Vignettes for heavier vehicles were replaced with distance-based electronic toll collection using the remote-operated toll-box in force since 2010.
 Special arrangements are to be sought by the motorbike riders.

 From 1 January 2016 Slovak vignettes are purchased and checked electronically via eZnamka.sk without a sticker.